Sunday, October 22, 2006

 the damn thing to give up the goods doesn't paint a picture of

 professionalism.
-Get a good Waiters Friend, an empty bottle, and a pile
+Get a good Waiters Friend, an empty bottle, a pile of

 list, invite some friends over and get loaded actually tasting the stuff.